Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Methodology

-Once the effects of the level-set parameter have been established, we simulated the printing process for different settings.
-All simulations considered for this analysis used the best combination of $\epsilon$ and $\gamma$ found in the parametric study.
-We defined the same changes ($\Delta Z$) and nozzle speeds ($\bar{v}_x$) proposed in \cite{2_serdeczny_experimental_2018} to validate the results with their simulated and experimental data.

-\subsection{Mesh convergence analysis}
+\subsubsection{Mesh convergence analysis}

 We performed a simple mesh refinement study to test the convergence of the solution for the settings $\Delta Z = 0.32 \ mm$ and $\bar{v}_x = 20 \ mm/s$.
+As a starting point for this analysis, we considered the recommended $\epsilon$ in COMSOL:

+where $m_{max}$ and $m_{min}$ are the maximum and minimum element size around the fluid's interface.
+We used $\gamma = \{0.02, 1\} \ m/s$, the first value is based on the printing speed defined for this study, and the second is the default value for the reinitialization parameter in COMSOL.
 The variables used to evaluate the convergence of the simulations were the surface area $A_s$ and the maximum pressure on the nozzle $P_{max}$.
 With these two variables, we account for the effects of the mesh on both the fluid dynamics and the level-set solutions.
-For the level set solution, we used as a reference the strand area $A_f$ explained in the previous subsection.
-Since the mesh size affects $\epsilon$, we also considered the difference between $A_s$ and $A_f$:
+For the level-set solution, we used as a reference the strand area $A_f$ given by Eq.
+13. Since the mesh size affects $\epsilon$, we also considered the difference between $A_s$ and $A_f$:

 to select a single mesh for the mass conservation study.
 As a reference for the pressure, we considered the analytical Hagen-Poiseuille equation: